ccmbioinfo/stager/docs/oidc.md

 -   `User with username 'admin' already added to '/opt/jboss/keycloak/standalone/configuration/keycloak-add-user.json'`

+This error occurs when building the Keycloak container with `docker-compose up --build` after having built it once already.
+Keycloak errors and closes if you attempt to add admin credentials that are already present.

 Steps for dealing with this (taken from [this StackOverflow thread](https://stackoverflow.com/questions/59599620/keycloak-8-user-with-username-admin-already-added))

 1. Stop all containers (`docker-compose down`, or CTRL-C if attached to shell)